 The artists featured in the exhibition are Emily Allan & Leah Hennessey, Theo Anthony, Riccardo Benassi, Will Benedict & Steffen Jørgensen, Hannah Black & Juliana Huxtable, DIS, Giulia Essyad, Simon Fujiwara, Grau Grau, Mandy Harris Williams, Camille Henrot, Sabrina Röthlisberger, Akeem Smith, TELFAR and Leilah Weinraub.

 One of the first events of its kind, the Biennale de l’Image en Mouvement was founded in 1985 in Geneva and was reinvented in 2014 as a platform for producing new works.
 Since then, it has made a significant contribution to enriching the audiovisual collections of the Canton and the City of Geneva, notably in the framework of the MIRE project.

-The MIRE artistic journey displays audiovisual works in the new stations of the Léman Express, with the aim of inscribing art within urban development.
+The MIRE artistic journey, a leading project of the Fonds cantonal d’art contemporain, displays audiovisual works in the new stations of the Léman Express, with the aim of inscribing art within urban development.
 On the occasion of BIM 21, Giulia Essyad (Chêne-Bourg station) and Riccardo Benassi (Geneva-Champel station) will present their original works co-produced by the Centre and the Fonds cantonal d’art contemporain Genève.

 The Biennale de l’Image en Mouvement 2021 is curated by DIS and Andrea Bellini, Director of the Centre d’Art Contemporain Genève.